-The flag administration (MAC) decided that all ships’ certificates which expire before July 1st 2020 will remain valid for 3 months without approval from MAC or the RO.
+The flag administration (MAC) decided that all ships’ certificates which expire before June 30th 2021, and which have not been extended yet by an earlier version of this Contingency Plan, will remain valid for 3 months without approval from MAC or the RO.

 The extension will also apply to certificates issued by service providers conducting services on behalf of the Administration or RO, including, but not limited to service providers re-certifying life-saving equipment, fire-fighting equipment or radio equipment.
 The subject ship certificates are not required to be replaced by new certificates on which the extended date of expiry is stated.

 Remote Survey / Audits: The Administration may also accept a remote inspection/audit in lieu of the onboard survey/audit.
 The ship owner shall notify the RO's Netherlands branch focal point office, in case they make use of the remote provision.
 RO will inform MAC afterwards of ships making use of these provisions.

 NTS 11-20 - Procedures for Shipping Community re COVID-19:

 Scheduled maintenance and inspection surveys can be performed on-board cleared vessels under applicable guidelines by port and health authorities.
 Emergency maintenance and services on-board during the quarantine period will require special permission from the harbour master.